-This unique property is heavily wooded, but full of clearings and trails allowing for exploration and activities all four seasons.
+This property is heavily wooded, but full of clearings and trails allowing for exploration and activities all four seasons.
 It would be great for a cabin or even a 4-season home.
-It includes 1000 feet of the Pokegama Creek, and holds all the incredible wildlife Minnesota is known for.
+It includes 989 feet of the Pokegama Creek, and holds all the incredible wildlife Minnesota is known for.
 You'll frequently see deer, beavers, racoons, squirrels, wild turkey, and even an occasional shy black bear, coyote, or bobcat.

 (click for full size zoomable photo)